-The FY 2026 NTBFW methodology begins with guidance on topline spending for IHS in 2026, based on the adjusted NBB using the most current population and per capita health care cost information.
-The adjusted NBB for IHS is \$54.8 billion for FY 2026.
+The FY 2027 NTBFW methodology begins with a guidance level on topline spending for IHS in FY 2027, based on the adjusted NBB using population data, per capita health care cost information, geographic considerations, and health needs assessment.
+The adjusted NBB for IHS is \$73.0 billion for FY 2027.